NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/3DSlicerInternationalization/README.md

 To identify members of the global Slicer community interested in new Slicer activities in their language

+To create a list containing the top 10 Slicer modules to translate for new Slicer Internationalization contributors

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->